utkarshrathore2000/Piano-game/README.md

 5. The user should be able to "give up".
 When the user gives up then:
    1. display the correct answer
-   2. give the user the option to start the game over again

-## What do we look for

-If you were working on a team of devs on a serious code base, then how would you write your code?

-Please use whatever best practices you would consider to be important on a serious project.
+   2. give the user the option to start the game over again Please use whatever best practices you would consider to be important on a serious project.

 If you were training junior developers so that they could step into a serious job oppertunity, what tools, techniques and best practices would you consider to be important?
 Please demonstrate those.